 - 1. Caused, attempted to cause, or threatened to cause physical injury to another person. - 2.
 Willfully used force or violence upon the person of another, except in self-defense. - 3.
-Possessed, sold, or furnished any real weapons or explosives, including firecrackers and folding knives with locking blades or other dangerous objects. - 4.
-Possessed, used, sold, furnished, or been under the influence of drugs, bogus drugs, drug paraphernalia, alcoholic beverages, or intoxicants. - 5.
-Unlawfully offered, arranged, or negotiated to sell a controlled substance, alcoholic beverage, or an intoxicant of any kind, and either sold, delivered, or otherwise furnished an imitation to a person. - 6.
+Possessed, sold, or otherwise furnised any firearm, knife, explosive or other dangerous object. - 4.
+Possessed, used, sold or otherwise furnished, or been under the influence of , a controlled substance, alcohol, or intoxicant. - 5.
+Unlawfully offered, arranged, or negotiated to sell a controlled substance, alcoholic beverage, or an intoxicant of any kind, and either sold, delivered, or otherwise furnished to a person an imitation. - 6.
 Committed or attempted to commit robbery or extortion. - 7.
-Caused or attempted to cause damage to school or private property. - 8.
-Stole or attempted to steal school or private property. - 9.
-Possession or use of tobacco or products containing tobacco or nicotine products in any form including chewing tobacco. - 10.
-Commission of an obscene act or vulgarity or use of profanity or slander. - 11.
+Caused or attempted to cause damage to school or private property.

+- 8. Stolen or attempted to steal school or private property. - 9.
+Possessed or used tobacco, or products containing tobacco or nicotine products. - 10.
+Committed an obscene act or engaged in habitual profanity or vulgarity - 11.
 Unlawfully possessed or unlawfully offered, arranged, or negotiated to sell drug paraphernalia. - 12.
-Willfully disrupted school activities or disobeyed any reasonable request by a school employee. - 13.
+Disrupted school activities or otherwise willfully defied the valid authority of school personnel. - 13.
 Knowingly received stolen school or private property. - 14.
 Possessed an imitation firearm. - 15.
-Committed or attempted to commit a sexual assault or committed sexual battery. - 16.
-Harassed, threatened, or intimidated a student who is a witness in a discipline proceeding. - 17.
-Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug, Soma. - 18.
-Engaged in, or attempted to engage in, an act of hazing. - 19.
+Committed or attempted to commit a sexual assault or sexual battery. - 16.
+Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a discipline proceeding. - 17.
+Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - 18.
+Engaged in, or attempted to engage in, hazing. - 19.
 Engaged in an act of bullying, including, but not limited to, bullying committed by means of an electronic act. - 20.
-Inflicted or threatened physical injury to another person or used real or facsimile weapons in a threatening manner. - 21.
+Aided or abetted in the attempted or infliction of physical injury to another person.
+Expel only when connected to (a). - 21.
 Committed sexual harassment. - 22.
-Caused, attempted to cause, or participated in an act of hate violence. - 23.
+Caused, attempted to cause, threatened to cause, or participated in an act of hate violence. - 23.
 Intentionally harassed, threatened, or intimidated, creating a hostile educational environment. - 24.
 Made terroristic threats against school officials, school property, or both. - 25.
 Possessed, sold, or otherwise furnished a firearm. - 26.
 Brandished a knife at another person. - 27.
-Unlawfully sold a controlled substance.

-- 28. Committed or attempted to commit a sexual assault. - 29.
+Unlawfully sold a controlled substance. - 28.
+Committed or attempted to commit a sexual assault, harassment, or battery. - 29.
 Possessed an explosive. - 30.
 Used the pool or other school facilities without the supervision of an authorized school employee. - 31.
 Threw any object, including water, food, or beverages. - 32.
 Participated in "kidnapping" fellow students. - 33.
 Dressed up in any type of costume, which is prohibited unless authorized by campus administration. - 34.
 Brought rollerblades, scooters, other wheeled vehicles, laser pointers, or radios on campus. - 35.
 Possessed or used water balloons, water pistols, or other liquid-propelling devices. - 36.
 Climbed on roofs of buildings or on covered walkways. - 37.
 Gambled. - 38.
 Unlawfully parked. - 39.
 Behaved inappropriately on a school bus. - 40.
 Used cell phones and/or iPod or other similar devices without authorization. - 41.
 Trespassed on other school campuses without permission from administrative staff members. - 42.
 Participated in actions which threatened to disrupt the instructional process. - 43.
 Willfully defied the authority of school officials (including academic dishonesty).